wp-plugins/email-users/readme.txt

 = Version 4.3.6 =
 * Fixed bug in User Settings Table Rows setting which stored number of rows in the wrong option field.
 * Added options to set an "override" From Name and/or From Email Address which can be used when sending Mass or Post/Page Notifications.
 * Added ability to override sender name and/or email address when sending Mass Email or Post/Page Notifications.
 The default remains to use the name and email address from the currently logged in user.
+Whent the Override Address is set on the Email Users Plugin Settings Page, the user will be presented with a Radio Button choice on email and notification pages where they can send the email using their login (default behavior) or select the Override Address and From Name.
 * Added new option to enable process short codes embedded in posts and pages when sending notifications.
 * Fixed a bunch of text messages to support translation.
 * Initial inclusion of French language translation files (courtesy of Emilie DCCLXI).